On this page

 The #13 slot.

 Slot #13 of 28 in the The Bachelor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+The seasons on either side show what I ranked it against.

 4 moments, no spoilers.